elevelin/ticketing-app/README.md

 - Create new tickets with subject, description, priority, and category
 - View open and acknowledged tickets on the homepage
 - Backend powered by Flask and SQLite
-- Frontend built with React and Tailwind CSS
+- Frontend built with React
-- Basic claim functionality (optional)
+- Basic claim functionality (future)
 - Easy local development with clear separation of frontend and backend

 ---